 We asked him some get-to-know-you questions:

-Q. What does it mean for you to be the elite technical coach of the US Olympic surf team?
+Q. What does it mean for you to be the head coach help U.S. athletes prepare for the Olympics?

 A. Honored of course!
 As a kid growing up surfing was such a fringe almost rebellious sport and to see how far it has come is amazing.
 The Olympics … wow!